Benefits of earning your accounting degree in Georgia

 Resources for online students are practically perfectly matched with those available to in-person students, making this a popular, AACSB accredited choice for remote learners.

-South University Savannah offers an exclusive online MSA degree for individuals looking to learn the necessary skills to get their CPA certificate.
-This fully accredited program takes around 15 months to complete full-time, and students cover topics such as auditing, taxation, and ethical business practices.
+South University, Savannah offers an exclusively online Master of Science in Accounting (MSA) degree for individuals looking to learn the necessary skills to get their CPA certificate.
+This program takes around 15 months to complete full-time, and students cover topics such as auditing, taxation, and ethical business practices.
 You’ll need a modern Windows or MacOS operating system, as well as a DVD-ROM drive and 1 Mbps broadband.

 Shorter University is a Christian college that offers a master’s in accountancy that students can obtain in a year of full-time study.
 It’s a 31-credit course that prepares bachelor’s graduate to sit the CPA exam.
 You’ll need to demonstrate relevant coursework in auditing, statistics, and financial accounting, as well as meet the eligibility criteria with regards to grades.